muhammadanas05/Mawakay-ML-Internship/Task_03/README.md

 ## Testing the Model

 In the `task_03.ipynb` notebook, an example is provided to test the model.
 The example demonstrates how to use the model to classify a new image by accepting a picture and giving the classification output.
+You may use test-image.jpeg & test-image1.jpeg for testing.

 ## File Structure